640 South State StreetDover, Delaware 19901

 This test looks for an abnormal protein called cryofibrinogen in your blood plasma.

-People who have this abnormal protein may develop a disorder called cryofibrinogenemia.
-Although the disorder rarely causes symptoms, if untreated, it can become life-threatening and lead to stroke, heart attack, gangrene, or other medical emergencies.
+People who have this abnormal protein may get a disorder called cryofibrinogenemia.
+The disorder rarely causes symptoms.
+But if it is not treated, it can become life-threatening and lead to stroke, heart attack, gangrene, or other health emergencies.

 You may have this test to find out whether you have cryofibrinogenemia.
+Or your healthcare provider may order it to see how well your treatment for cryofibrinogenemia is working.
 When this disorder causes signs and symptoms, they may include:

 Sensitivity to cold, including itching, redness, swelling, or hives